poseidon/matchbox/Documentation/rkt.md

     sudo rkt gc --grace-period=0
     sudo rkt list            # should be empty

-Create 5 VM nodes which have known "hardware" attributes that match the examples.
-This also creates a CNI network `metal0` which containers and VMs can share for local development.
+Create 5 VM nodes on the `metal0` bridge, which have known "hardware" attributes that match the examples.

     sudo ./scripts/libvirt create-rkt
     # if you previously tried the docker examples, cleanup first